ankit-rathi/Decision-Intelligence/chapters/01_The_Decision_Problem.md

 **Transition to the Next Chapter**

-If decisions depend on information about the world, the next question becomes how organizations obtain that information.
-The following chapter explores how observations about reality are captured, measured, and transformed into data.
+Organizations constantly make decisions under uncertainty, attempting to choose actions that lead to better outcomes.
+But good decisions require information about the world in which those decisions operate.
+The next chapter explores why organizations capture observations as data and how data becomes the raw material for decision intelligence.

 ---